-Seahawks say they will work with season-ticket holders on deferred payment plans during COVID-19 outbreak
+Seahawks say they will work with season-ticket holders on deferred payment plans during coronavirus outbreak

 But a team spokesman said via e-mail Wednesday that in the wake of potential economic issues arising from COVID-19 that “we are working with each season ticket holder to accommodate those who need personalized payment plans, which includes deferment.”

-The team has also added a section to its website addressing questions related to the outbreak, including that refunds will be granted for any games paid for in advance that are not played.
+The team has also added a section to its website addressing questions related to the outbreak, noting that refunds will be granted for any games paid for in advance that are not played.

 “At this time there are no changes to the 2020 NFL schedule,” the team states on its website.
 “We will contact ticket holders should any changes be determined.
 If a game is not played, a full refund or account credit will be provided.”